 Looking wan and depressed, Harding journeyed westward in the summer of 1923, taking with him his upright secretary of commerce, Herbert Hoover.
 “If you knew of a great scandal in our administration,” he asked Hoover, “would you for the good of the country and the party expose it publicly or would you bury it?”
 Hoover urged publishing it, but Harding feared the political repercussions.

 He did not live to find out how the public would react to the Teapot Dome scandals of his administration.
-In August 1923, he died in San Francisco of a sudden heart attack.
+In August 1923, he died in San Francisco of a heart attack.

 You Might Also Like